alwynallan/redoubler/README.md

 ### The Firmware

 The firmware for REDOUBLER is written in the highly itegrated and free-to-use [Cypress PSoC Creator] development environment.
-The source code is in the
+The source code is in the [psoc_creator_firmware](psoc_creator_firmware) branch of this repository.
+I highly recommend this toolchain and microcontroller product line.
+Once the firmware is built, it can be programmed onto a REDOUBLER using the $90 [MiniProg3](http://www.cypress.com/?rID=38154) or the left portion of the $10 [CY8CKIT-059](http://www.cypress.com/?rid=108038).

 ### Host Software